Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: The Frobenius--Stickelberger determinant

 We can then use \eqref{eq:uv-wp} to express $\rho$ in terms of $\wp$ so that we can substitute all variables in \eqref{eq:waring-lagrange} for values in terms of $\wp, \wp'$.
 We then divide both sides of \eqref{eq:fs-det-start} by:

-and observe that it takes the equivalent form to \eqref{eq:fs-det-m} up to constant factors that may look different but can be shown to be identical by multiplying by $\sigma(z)^4$ and taking $z\rightarrow 0$.
+and observe that it takes the equivalent form to \eqref{eq:fs-det-m}; the remaining constant factors are fixed by multiplying by $\sigma(z)^4$ and taking $z\rightarrow 0$.

-This completes the demonstration that the Hamiltonian conservation law \eqref{eq:fs-det-start} is equivalent to the Frobenius-Stickelberger determinant formula.
+This completes the demonstration that the Hamiltonian conservation law \eqref{eq:fs-det-start} is equivalent to the Frobenius--Stickelberger determinant formula.
 This connection reveals that the conserved Hamiltonian of four-wave mixing is not merely a convenient construct but rather a manifestation of deep structural properties of elliptic functions.
-The FS determinant framework may provide tools for generalizing these results to higher-order wave mixing processes or systems with additional degrees of freedom.
+The FS determinant framework may provide tools for generalising these results to higher-order wave mixing processes or systems with additional degrees of freedom.